-Two years later, writing in his Preface to the revised edition, which he dated as January 1951, he has outlined the background to the revision as follows:
+In his Preface to the revised edition, dated January 1951, he opens with the background to the revision as follows:

 "There has been a demand for a revised edition of my English Translation and Commentary of the Holy Quran since the end of the Second World War.
 Conditions have changed so rapidly since I first took this work in hand in 1909 that I myself felt the need for a revised edition.
 In fact, it is not only the change of circumstances that called for a revision; my own knowledge of the Holy Book has since increased to a very large extent owing to the fact that I have been engaged day and night in further research in this line, studying the Holy Quran, the Hadith and other religious literature of Islam.
 During this interval of about 33 years - the first edition was published in 1917 - I made substantial contribution to the religious literature of Islam both in English and in Urdu.